impressto/chess/README.md

-# ♟️ Chess Game - Progressive Web App
+# ♟️ Barbarian-Themed Chess: An Example of an Offline Progressive Web App Built with React

 A feature-rich chess game built with React and Vite, featuring Stockfish AI integration, multiple difficulty levels, and a Progressive Web App (PWA) architecture for offline play.